os-loader/os-loader/gui/README.md

 # os-loader-gui
-This is the GUI used to setup everything.
+This is the GUI for OS Loader

+Here you can install and change OS Loader

-It will run on the Desktop as well as on the media/iso.
+It runs on the Desktop as well as on the media/iso

-Written in Election, Polymer, nodeJS and bash
+Written in Electron, Polymer, nodeJS and bash